-Pages 46-47: In Illustrator CS6, in order to reset a workspace, you choose Reset workspace name, instead of choosing the name of the workspace as in previous versions of Illustrator.
+Pages 46-47: In Illustrator CC, in order to reset a workspace, you choose Reset > workspace name, instead of choosing the name of the workspace.
 Throughout the workbook, there are notes telling users to reset the workspace, but in order to reset a workspace, it needs to first be selected (if it isn't already).